 Anne Frank is a thirteen year old Jewish girl living in Amsterdam, Holland.
 Her parents give her a diary for her birthday and she writes all of her thoughts and experiences in letters to her friend, "Kitty."

-The Franks live in German-occupied Holland during World War II.
-Margot is called up for deportation by the Schutzstaffel (the S.S.).
-The Frank family goes into hiding into Mr. Frank's old workplace with the help of his coworkers.
+The Franks live in German occupied Holland during World War II.
+Anne’s sister, Margot, is called up for deportation by the Schutzstaffel (the S.S.).
+The Frank family go into hiding in Mr. Frank's old workplace with the help of his coworkers.
 They are joined by another Jewish family, the Van Daans.

-More fear.
 The warehouse below the Secret Annexe is broken into.
-Police come investigate and nearly find the entrance to their hiding place.
+Police come to investigate and nearly find the entrance to their hiding place.
 Because they cannot use the water due to noise, the occupants of the Secret Annexe need to use a wastepaper basket as a chamber pot.
-Everyone has to stay still and silent for a long time, to avoid being found.
+Everyone has to stay still and quiet for a long time to avoid being found.

-Anne and the rest of those in hiding hear news from friends and the radio about the Gestapo making arrests and taking many people away all over the occupied countries.
+Anne and the rest of those in hiding hear news from friends and the radio about the Gestapo making arrests and taking many people away in the occupied countries.
 Those arrested are sent to various camps in Germany, and are rarely heard from again.
 The “vegetable man” down the street, who provided produce to them, is arrested for hiding two Jews.
 The Secret Annexe receives even less food than before.